Cable vs. Satellite TV Service 2024

 • Some cable providers have way more channels than DIRECTV.

-• Cable is more reliable than satellite TV (DIRECTV), where weather can affect your signal.
+• Cable is more reliable than satellite TV (DIRECTV is one provider), where weather can affect your signal.

 • A cable company usually also offers bundles with internet and phone service.
-DIRECTV doesn’t have either service—but it does have discounted bundles with its parent company, AT&T.
+DIRECTV (satellite tv) doesn’t have either service—but it does have discounted bundles with its partner company, AT&T.

-• DIRECTV has NFL SUNDAY TICKET and includes the current season free for new customers.
+• DIRECTV (satellite tv) has NFL SUNDAY TICKET and includes the current season free for new customers.

 Methodology